 Doug's 1967 Mustang convertible began its life in the fall of 1966, when his wife's Aunt Joan ordered it shortly after she landed her first teaching job.
 It is a pretty rare combination, since the black interior was not standard in the dark blue Mustangs--beige was.
 The salesman even tried to talk Joan out of the combination, saying the black and blue car would look like a bruise.
 However, that's what Joan wanted, so she ordered it, along with a handful of other options, like stick shift.

-Over its life with Joan, it's been all over the East Coast, from Maine, to Pittsburgh, to Daytona Beach for spring break.
+Over its life with Joan, it's been all over the East Coast, from Maine, to Pittsburgh, to Daytona Beach, Florida for spring break.
 On a few of the trips, it's been jam packed with luggage and supplies, with rubber rafts even tied to the roof!
 It was only ever in one minor accident--another driver smacked it when pulling out of his driveway, causing a family friend to have to put a good bit of body work into it to make it look like new again.

 However, once Joan's children came along, the Mustang convertible stopped being a daily driver and sat for nearly 40 years before Doug bought it.
 In March 2011, Joan and her husband, Ken, decided it was time to pass it on to another good home: CJ's eBay sales guy, Doug.